adar688/DesingPatternsFinalProject/README.md

 # Design Patterns Final Project - using chainabuse API

 ## How to run:
-Run the mainPageController class to run the project
+Run the mainPageController class to run the project.
-use the config.properties to change the configurations, specifically the encrypted API key and the output path for the logs file.
+Use the config.properties to change the configurations, specifically the encrypted API key and the output path for the logs file.

 ## Design Patterns used:
 <details>